-YouTube does not support background playback.
-For instance, if you exit you YouTube app or lock your smartphone, the video will stop as well.
+The YouTube app on your Android and iOS does not support background playback.
+For instance, if you exit your YouTube app or lock your smartphone, the video will stop as well.

-This is because YouTube makes money from the Video Ads.
+This is because YouTube makes money from Video Ads.
 More video is played more money they make.
-And if they start supporting background playback, then there will be no ads revenue for the company.
+And if they start supporting background playback, then there will be no ads revenue for them.
 This is also the same reason, it took them 8 years to add a simple loop feature in the desktop version.

 Play YouTube Videos in Background